muthash/we-connect-flask-backend/README.md

 ## Dependencies

-Install package requirements to your environment.
+Install the package requirements in your environment.
 ```
 pip install -r requirements.txt
 ```